nodejs/diagnostics/documentation/memory/step2/using_heap_snapshot.md

 Check [writeHeapSnapshot docs](https://nodejs.org/dist/latest-v12.x/docs/api/v8.html#v8_v8_writeheapsnapshot_filename) for file name options

 You need to have a way to invoke it without stopping the process, so calling it in a http handler or as a reaction to a signal from the operating system is advised.
 Be careful not to expose the http endpoint triggering a snapshot.
-It should not be possible for anybody else to oaccess it.
+It should not be possible for anybody else to access it.

 For versions of Node.js before v11.13.0 you can use the  [heapdump package](https://www.npmjs.com/package/heapdump)